Allison-Lara18/LMT-calibration/Papers/LMT_explanation.md

 | **Empirical win profile**        | Beats single trees and logistic regression; trades roughly evenly with boosted trees while being simpler. |
 | **Speed vs. accuracy trade-off** | Nested CV and many LogitBoost rounds cost time; heuristics mitigate this without hurting performance.     |

-Armed with this map, you should be able to navigate any equation, table or claim in the original PDF with confidence.